35+ DevSecOps Interview Questions and Answers for 2024

 How do you promote collaboration and communication in a DevSecOps culture?

+The whole concept of DevSecOps practices talks about collaboration and communication.
+This is in support of cross-functional teams, where a combination of members from development, security, and operations has been said to lead to more collaboration than a traditional set-up.
 This can be done by holding regular team meetings and stand-ups that will facilitate the free flow of communication among team members and ensure that all members of the team are posted regarding the status and security apprehensions within the project.
 In communication, they will employ various discussion tools.
 Among them is the use of chat applications and project management software.

 What are the main challenges faced while implementing SCA, and how can they be addressed in a DevSecOps environment?

 This may require sensitizing the developers to the use of SCA and the likely risks that accompany the vulnerabilities of open-source components.
 This calls for proper training programs and awareness of the significance attached to using the SCA tools.
+In their turn, legacy applications or code may have lots of dependencies, including outdated and even vulnerable open sources.

+This needs to be addressed using analysis and dependency management tools that ensure the use of only secure versions of those libraries and components.
 It’s kind of boring to evaluate the transitive dependencies for vulnerabilities, mostly because most dependencies use libraries, which are in turn used in others, and their existence is something that can be known by the developers, not even in a majority of cases.
 This exposes the organization to vulnerabilities that might be exploited by the adversaries.

 Also Read, DevSecOps Implementation Challenges and Top Solutions